-Earlier in the month I wrote a blog about metrics for a help desk service center.
-Soon after I received a request to provide the top metrics for a call center.
+Earlier in the month, I wrote a blog about metrics for a help desk service center.
+Soon after, I received a request to provide the top call center metrics.
+Call center metrics can be any data point that tells you about the performance of the call center such as the number of calls in queue, abandoned calls, agent availability and more.
 This is a larger subject than will fit in a traditional blog so I am including it in my monthly email message.

 To read this table – 65% of Spectrum customers selected Calls in Queue as one of their metrics to be reported on, 58% selected Oldest Call Waiting as one of their metrics, and so on.

 I wanted to know more about why these metrics for the skill (group) were selected by the call center managers.
 So I called on a few Contact Center Managers and asked for some feedback.

 An on line retailer suggested that the calls in queue, number of abandoned calls and oldest call waiting were extremely important to her call center.
 “With the economy the way it is we cannot afford to miss one call or keep people waiting.
 They [the customers] might hang up and never call back and we do not want to lose that revenue.
 We also know from experience how long the average customer is willing to wait before abandoning the call so we keep the oldest call waiting up on the wallboards.
 Our agents know when that call is getting up to 25 seconds old they may lose that call.”